JustDanMan/DriftMindWeb/README.md

 - **Modern animations** and smooth transitions
 - **Accessibility Features**: Screen reader support and keyboard navigation
 - **Progressive Enhancement**: Works with and without JavaScript

+*📷 Visual examples of the application interface can be found in [docs/screenshots/](./docs/screenshots/)*

 ## 🛠️ Technical Details